 The common thread in all of these uplifting stories is that there is real power in sewing.
 Such a humble little activity, plying needle and thread, but look what it can accomplish.
 Stitch by stitch, the world is made better, and people with deeply torn lives can be made whole, and healed.

-Perhaps this Christmas a gift of sewing lessons might be something to think about.
+When gift-giving we rarely think of giving sewing lessons but we might consider it.
 Why not give someone the chance to acquire a skill they’ll have for the rest of their lives — one that may inspire their most generous instincts — rather than something trendy, or disposable?
 Tennis champs Serena Williams and Venus Williams won’t be on the courts forever, but both of them have used their sewing skills to repair a tear while on tour or establish themselves in new fields.

 Adding to our personal resourcefulness can never be a bad thing.